 Esther was stoic, rational, pragmatic.
 If she was sick, depressed, or otherwise in pain, she probably wouldn’t tell us.
 She was of that era where mental illness simply wasn’t discussed.

-Esther died alone, in a motel room.
-It was a cold, murky morning.
-The hotel was small and cheap and located just off the freeway.
-It was only a few miles from home.
-Esther had a home, you see.
+Esther had a home.
 The same home she grew up in with both of her parents and her brothers and sisters and always, the family dog.
 She wasn’t old, she wasn’t homeless.
 She had, in fact, retired early with plenty of money.
-Single and childfree, she’d enjoyed the fruits of her labor, spending time with friends, traveling abroad, collecting art.
-She was a little overweight, wore thick glasses and sometimes drank too much, but she was well-educated, fun and funny.
+Single and childfree, Esther enjoyed the fruits of her labor, spending time with friends, traveling abroad and collecting art.
+She was well educated, fun and funny.

 We may have been able to help Esther.
 Maybe we should have paid more attention, asked more questions.
-But from a larger perspective, I do think we can save the Esthers of the world.
-It will take energy, programming, money, commitment –– all of us working together to address the stigma associated with mental illness, to assure easy and immediate access for those who need help now and to help address mental illness in all its complexities.
+We couldn’t save Esther, but we can save others like her.
+It will take energy, programming, money, commitment—all of us working together to address the stigma associated with mental illness, to assure easy and immediate access for those who need help now and to help address mental illness in all of its complexities.